awsdocs/amazon-personalize-developer-guide/doc_source/training-deploying-solutions.md

 1.  **Create a solution version \(train a model\)** – Train the machine learning model Amazon Personalize will use to generate recommendations for your customers\.
 See [Step 3: Creating a solution version](creating-a-solution-version.md)\.

 1.  **Evaluate the solution version** – Use the metrics Amazon Personalize generates from the new solution version to evaluate the performance of the model\.
-See [Step 4: Evaluating a solution version](working-with-training-metrics.md)\.
+See [Step 4: Evaluating a solution version with metrics](working-with-training-metrics.md)\.